foundriesio/docs/source/tutorials/ibm.rst

       Create a device

 In the "Add Device" dialog, enter your "Device  Type".
-In my case I will use: RPi3B
+In my case, I will use: RPi3B

 Enter your "Device ID".
-In my case I wull use: 0001
+In my case, I will use: 0001

 Click on "Next".